 Maybe I can’t, but I got a pretty good sense.
 My brother-in-law, the rock of Gibraltar, a pillar of faith and an example of true courage, learned yesterday he has a terminal disease.

 As we gathered together, family and friends, one could only be amazed at his strength and conviction.
-Hugh has been, is today and always will be a God-fearing man.
+Hugh has been, is today, and always will be a God-fearing man.
 He maintains deep convictions valuing life.
 He understands the blessings he has received while living here on earth.
 He knows with certainty that there is a purpose to his life path.

 I felt as if their mortality lifted for a moment as they participated in an embrace that will remain part of their lives forever.
-They held each other for some time, not wanting the feeling to end and long enough to penetrate a lifetime.
+They held each other for some time, not wanting the feeling to end long enough to penetrate a lifetime.
 I knew then and will never forget that this man, my brother-in-law, Connor’s father, will never leave his side.
 He will stand as his guardian, as he has forever!

 The feeling they must have felt could only be described as phenomenal; just being in the room witnessing touched me as it did.
 My knowledge was pure, my experience was real, and for a moment, “I could only imagine” knowing their connection was necessary and eternal.